It may not be great now, but with a little effort—and admittedly, a lot of time—you can give your credit score a big boost.

 You'll need to plan for more than just that down payment, too.

-Keep in mind that you will need money for closing costs, land transfer tax, etc. before you can purchase your home – I’ll cover closing costs in another post.
+Keep in mind that you will need money for closing costs, land transfer tax, etc. before you can purchase your home – I’ll cover closing costs in a later chapter.